The search for Vancouver Vegan Restaurants:

 Give these delicious vegan restaurants in Vancouver a try even if you’re not a vegan – perhaps, you may choose to go vegan (just for a week maybe) once you see the tasty food that invites you to eat it.
 You certainly won’t be running out of vegan dining options in Vancouver.
 (Many restaurants in Vancouver that aren’t vegan also provide vegan alternatives upon request as mentioned bellow.)

-The Best Vegan Restaurants in Vancouver:
+Here are the BEST Vegan Restaurants in Vancouver:

-1) The Acorn Restaurant: This vegan restaurant is a popular favorite among vegans (and even the staunches meat eaters) in Vancouver.
+This vegan restaurant is a popular favorite among vegans (and even the staunches meat eaters) in Vancouver.